-Understanding PTE Surgery
+Understanding PTE Surgery for CTEPH

 Once this is done, the patient’s blood is cooled to 65 degrees Fahrenheit, which slows down the metabolism and allows the surgeons to periodically turn off the heart-lung machine.
-This gives them time to open the affected arteries and veins and remove the blood clots (and the scar tissue that has built up around the clots.
+This gives them time to open the affected arteries and veins and remove the blood clots, as well as the scar tissue that has built up around the clots.

 Once the clots are removed and the patient’s blood has been warmed to a normal temperature, the patient’s heart and lungs are returned to normal function.